Master-Bilt AIR Initiative

 • No special aftermarket service requirements

 Natural refrigerants are chemicals which occur in nature’s bio-chemical process.
 There is a large range of natural refrigerants including ammonia, CO2, and the most common of which are hydrocarbons, propane and isobutane.
+After careful consideration and testing of the alternatives, Master-Bilt found that R290 refrigerant is the best option and it is currently used in most equipment we manufacture.

 • Zero ozone depletion potential (ODP)